 chamoru. researcher. writer.

 My community-engaged research has received awards from the American Sociological Association’s Indigenous Peoples and Native Nations Section and the Western Political Science Association, and my work has been supported by the American Political Science Association, Labor Research and Action Network, UB Gender Institute, and the US Fulbright Program, among others.
-For my teaching, I was awarded an MIT Graduate Student Council Teaching Award in 2021, presented annually to an instructor per school for “excellence in teaching a graduate-level course."
+For my teaching, I was previously awarded an MIT Graduate Student Council Teaching Award, presented annually to a graduate instructor per school for “excellence in teaching a graduate-level course."

 Let’s talk story!